 Avoid Toxic Foods

 Organic food is vital to reduce exposure to pesticides, herbicides, and GMOs.
 Buy foods in season and from local organic farmers.
 Or better yet, grow your own food.
-You can also buy clean organic food at low prices online at Thrive Market.

 - Avoid foods that contain preservatives, food colorings, and artificial sweeteners.